tgiv014/tgiv014.github.io/_posts/2020-11-11-project-euler-15.markdown

 Go get a coffee or two, because this took ~30min to run on my machine.

+*Edit: This can be heavily optimized without abandoning the tree structure!
+More info in [this more recent post]({% post_url 2021-02-06-project-euler-15-addendum %}).*
 # An ugly way
 Suppose you were told to solve this problem on an FPGA and you have *no clue* what combination is.
 Since we know the length of a path is *2N*, we'll start with a *2N*-bit wide counter.
 Let's say down = 1 and right = 0.
 We can initialize a down-counter with all 1s and let it run all the way down to 0.
 Since we know a valid path has #rights=#downs=*N*, we'll look at every counter value and keep track of the number of values which have exactly *N* ones.
 That number is the number of possible paths!